Connect with others who understand.

 • Minerals like zinc and copper

-Supplements can be beneficial, but when used inappropriately, they do more harm than good.
-MyVitiligoTeam spoke with Dr. Pearl Grimes, director of the Vitiligo and Pigmentation Institute of Southern California and clinical professor of dermatology at the University of California, Los Angeles to learn more.
-Here’s what the experts and other people with vitiligo have to say about vitamin supplements.
+While supplements can offer benefits, using them incorrectly may cause more harm than good.
+To learn more, MyVitiligoTeam consulted Dr. Pearl Grimes, director of the Vitiligo and Pigmentation Institute of Southern California and clinical professor of dermatology at UCLA.

-She explained, “I like healthy vitamin D levels.
-Vitamin D is so basic, and there are some studies in the literature now showing that vitamin D can impact therapeutic outcomes for vitiligo.”
+Dr. Grimes explained, “I like healthy vitamin D levels.
+Vitamin D is so basic, and there are a few studies in the literature now showing that vitamin D can impact therapeutic outcomes for vitiligo.”

-Sun exposure contributes to the skin’s production of vitamin D. However, getting enough vitamin D from sun exposure may not be possible due to the increased risk of sun damage and skin cancer.
-Therefore, you can have your vitamin D level checked with your physician and learn about the appropriate supplementation dosing to take daily to maintain normal vitamin D levels.
-Additionally, if you’re undergoing ultraviolet B phototherapy for vitiligo, the light exposure may increase your vitamin D levels.
+Sun exposure contributes to the skin’s production of vitamin D. However, getting enough vitamin D from sun exposure is not a good option due to the risk of sun damage and skin cancer.
+Additionally, if you’re undergoing ultraviolet B phototherapy (light therapy) for vitiligo, the light exposure may increase your vitamin D levels.

 Several members of MyVitiligoTeam have reported taking vitamin D to correct a deficiency.

 One member shared, “Had my blood work done last week for my annual checkup, and my new doc actually called me to tell me that my vitamin D is low.
-It’s standard to check it now in the days of COVID.
-She wants me to take 2,000 IUs [international units] a day.
-As with many of us with vitiligo, I hardly sit in the sun at all, and if I do, it’s with my back to the sun since it’s mostly my face that is affected by vitiligo.”
+She wants me to take 2,000 [international units] a day.
+As with many of us with vitiligo, I hardly sit in the sun at all, and if I do, it’s with my back to the sun since it’s mostly my face that’s affected by vitiligo.”

 Your doctor can check your vitamin D status through a routine blood test to determine whether you’d benefit from supplementation.

-When asked about supplement risks, Dr. Grimes shared, “Some supplements put the immune system in overdrive, and it is already in overdrive.
+When asked about supplement risks, Dr. Grimes shared, “Some supplements put the immune system in overdrive, and it’s already in overdrive.
 Supplements such as echinacea, goldenseal, and astragalus are three that I’ll just throw out.
-They’re not meant to be taken long-term.
+They’re not meant to be taken long term.
 If you’ve got a cold or the flu, and you want to take it for a week, they probably do no harm.
 But if you stay on supplements that put the immune system in overdrive long term, that’s probably not good for vitiligo.”

 If certain supplements seem promising to you, or if you’ve been taking supplements on your own, it’s a good idea to consult your doctor.
 They may know other people with vitiligo who have had experience with the supplement.
-Or, your doctor might be able to share insight with you that you wouldn’t have known by doing your research.
+Or, your doctor might be able to share insight with you that you wouldn’t have known.
 A good health care provider will listen to your reasoning and provide facts to help you make the right decision about supplements.

 Eating a varied and nutritious diet can give your body the vitamins it needs — except perhaps vitamin D — without the risk of negative side effects from certain supplements.
 Consuming adequate calories from nutrient-dense food groups including fruits, vegetables, whole grains, beans, nuts, lean meats, seafood, and low-fat dairy products should cover your nutritional bases.